intel/cm-compiler/clang/compute_sdk/docs/cmlangspec/cmlangspec.rst

 The compiler generates code for the hardware to perform gather prefetch from memory.
 The underlying surface must be a buffer.
+Any byte(s) of the accessed block which is outside of the specified buffer are illegal, and the behavior is *undefined*.

 =============== ==================================================================
 Parameter       Description